ansys/pyensight/doc/source/calc_functions.rst

     :widths: 10 90

     * - scalar
-      - any scalar variable, i.e. pressure, mach, a vector component, etc
+      - any scalar variable, that is pressure, mach, a vector component, etc

     * - velocity